Düsseldorf-Derendorf–Dortmund Süd railway: Current use

-Passenger services are now operated by Regiobahn GmbH as line S 28 of the Rhine-Ruhr S-Bahn on the section of the line from Düsseldorf to Mettmann.
+Passenger services are now operated by Regiobahn GmbH as line S 28 of the Rhine-Ruhr S-Bahn on the section of the line from Düsseldorf through Mettmann, continuing to Wuppertal-Vohwinkel, via the Wuppertal-Vohwinkel–Essen-Überruhr railway.
 This section is now also used for freight trains running to Dornaper-Hahnenfurth and the nearby limestone quarry.
-An extension of the S-Bahn to Wuppertal-Vohwinkel is planned.
-In 2005, it was decided that the realignment would leave the Wuppertal Northern Railway at Hahnenfurth and connect at Wuppertal-Dornap with the Wuppertal-Vohwinkel–Essen-Überruhr railway (S 9).
-A new Hahnenfurt-Düssel station is planned close to the connection in the Wülfrath district, bypassing the closed Hahnenfurth station.
-In August 2009, this proposal was given planning approval by the government of the Düsseldorf region, but funding for it has not yet been identified.

 The tracks have been removed from Hahnenfurth to Wuppertal-Lüntenbeck, but a track still exists from Lüntenbeck to Wuppertal-Mirk and Wuppertal-Heubruch.
 The line between Wuppertal-Vohwinkel and Lüntenbeck and Wuppertal-Wichlinghausen (the connecting line opened in 1896) has been closed since December 1999.

 The Wuppertal Bewegung e.
 V. association maintains the line’s structure and the conversion of the Wuppertal Northern Railway into a cycle path.
 Early work began with reconstruction between Rott and Osterbaum in April 2009.
 In the area of Loh station curbs were installed and the first 2 km of the route was levelled on 9 May 2010.
 The cycle path was opened on 5 June 2010 by the North Rhine-Westphalian Economics Minister, Christa Thoben, the North Rhine-Westphalian Minister of Works and Transport, Lutz Lienenkämper and the Mayor of Wuppertal, Peter Jung.

 Northeast of Wuppertal Wichlinghausen the line to closed and dismantled through Schwelm.
 During the widening of the A 1 autobahn to six lanes, the rail overbridge on the outskirts of Wuppertal and Schwelm was demolished and therefore the route of the line was broken.

 From Wuppertal to Hagen to the route is used by line S 8 and S 9 of the Rhine-Ruhr S-Bahn.
 The section from Hagen Hauptbahnhof to Dortmund Signal-Iduna-Park is used by the Volmetal-Bahn (RB 52) Regionalbahn trains running to and from Lüdenscheid on the Volme Valley Railway.